College of Business and Economics

 Director: Lisa Michocki

 The Student Academic and Career Services (SACS) office supports students from the beginning of their undergraduate career until graduation.
-You may come to the office to seek assistance on issues such as peer advising, admission to the business administration or e-business major, study abroad, and anything else that may come up while you are a student at Towson.
+You may come to the office to seek assistance on issues such as peer advising, admission to the business administration or e-business major, study abroad and away and anything else that may come up while you are a student at Towson University.

 Student Academic and Career Services offers you the option to be advised by a student consultant, a current student of the College of Business and Economics who has been trained to assist others with academic issues.
-For quick questions or to schedule an appointment to discuss your academic plan, email email@example.com or stop by Student Academic and Career Services in Stephens Hall 301.
+For quick questions or to schedule an appointment to discuss your academic plan, email firstname.lastname@example.org or stop by Student Academic and Career Services on the 3rd floor of Stephens Hall.

-The office also has a staff member who specializes in assisting international students and advising on study abroad programs.
-Students who plan to study abroad should schedule an appointment to go over requirements.
+The office also has a staff member who specializes in assisting international students and advising on study abroad and away programs.
+Students who plan to study abroad and away should schedule an appointment to go over requirements.